feltor-dev/feltor/config/README.md

 ### General Remarks
  - If MPI is used in connection with the gpu backend, the mpi installation needs to be **cuda-aware**
  - if `icc` is used as the C++ compiler the `-restrict` option has to be used to enable the recognition of the restrict keyword
+ - support for OpenMP-4 is recommended (at least gcc-4.9 or icc-15), but not mandatory